upendrabhattarai/ForLoopsInShell/README.md

 ## Objectives

-- To learn the concept of Loops.
+- To describe the concept of Loops.

-- To write for loops to execute one or more commands.
+- To automate a task by using a for loop in a shell.
   <details>
     <summary>•</summary>
     To demonstrate the fundamentals and encourage you all to explore more.